 - According to Glassdoor, the average company in the United States spends about $4,000 to hire a new employee, taking up to 52 days to fill a position.

-If you’re replacing someone instead of filling a new position, stakes get even higher.
-Another research by SHRM states that it takes up to 50-60% of an employee’s annual salary to find a direct replacement.
+If you’re replacing someone instead of filling a new position, stakes get even higher – replacing someone can cost you up to 50-60% of their annual salary.
 Turnover can be quite costly, summing up to a total of 90-200% of an employee’s annual salary.

 How to decrease your hiring costs